CNShawn/CNShawn/readme.md

 ### Hi there :heart_eyes:

-- :cry: A noob in ShenZhen University:dizzy_face:
+- :cry:I’m A noob in ShenZhen University:dizzy_face:

 - :trophy: interested in Computer Vision and Audio:kissing_smiling_eyes: